-- 61. Investment in NHSS is increasing each year, from £9.4 billion spent in 2006/07 to £10.35 billion in 2007/08.
-In 2008/09, the level of investment is planned to be some £10.8 billion.
-However, it is unlikely that the level of increase experienced in recent years will be sustained in the longer term and the level of annual uplift has reduced from 6 per cent in 2007/08 to 3.15 per cent for 2008/09. - 62.
+Between 2001/02 and 2008/09, NHS expenditure increased by 38 per cent in real terms, with £10.6 billion being spent in 2008/09.
+These significant funding increases are now drawing to a close, with the 2010/11 budget showing a real terms funding increase for the NHS of £96 million, less than one per cent. - 73.
 A sound system of financial management is a key aspect of best value.
 NHS boards' performance is measured against three financial targets: a Revenue Resource Limit (RRL); a Capital Resource Limit (CRL); and a cash requirement.
-NHSS as a whole continues to report an overall cumulative surplus with only one board reporting a cumulative deficit in 2007/08.
-But NHS boards continue to be concerned about future cost pressures and the related risks. - 63.
-In its 2006/07 national overview report (December 2007), Audit Scotland noted that the financial performance of boards had improved with an overall underspend against the revenue budget.
-While boards are continuing to use non-recurring income to support their revenue position, this was not considered to represent a large financial risk across the service.
-But it remains an area of challenge for a number of boards. - 64.
+NHSS as a whole continues to report an overall cumulative surplus and all NHS bodies broke-even in 2008/09.
+However NHS boards continue to be concerned about future cost pressures and the related risks. - 74.
+In 2008/09 the financial performance of boards remained good with an overall underspend against the revenue budget.
+Audit Scotland's Overview Report on NHS Performance in 2008/09 will comment further on this area when it is published in December 2009. - 75.
 The Scottish Government decides the level of funding provided to NHS boards and they are required to live within the funding levels provided.
 This means that boards need to make complex decisions on resource allocation as a result of a number of key challenges.
-These include the continuing shift in the balance of care to the primary care sector and the costs of funding new and continuing initiatives including the waiting times targets, many of which need to be financed from a tighter funding settlement.
-A key challenge is that the benefits from improving health (and therefore lower acute care costs) will take time to realise.
-Further challenges include equal pay; pay modernisation; rising drug costs; inflation and the current general downturn in the economy. - 65.
-A number of factors are influencing NHS boards' ability to plan and manage their finances effectively to meet financial targets, including: - redesigning services to meet national and local priorities and targets, including managing the impact of Better Health, Better Care and its associated Action Plan - the size and age of the NHSS estate, including the ongoing financial impact and conditions of the use of the PPP/PFI route to deliver improved facilities
+These include the continuing shift of the balance of care to the primary care sector and the costs of funding new and continuing initiatives including the waiting times targets, many of which need to be financed from a tighter funding settlement due to the recession.
+The benefits from redesigning services (and therefore lower acute care costs) take time to realise and are not yet apparent. - 76.
+There are a number of national issues which provide further challenges to financial management within NHSS: - Pay modernisation remains a significant cost pressure for the NHS, with a number of boards recording significant levels of accruals in their 2008/09 accounts for Agenda for Change.